MicrosoftDocs/visualstudio-docs/docs/ide/finding-and-using-visual-studio-extensions.md

 ## Install without using the Extensions and Updates dialog box

 Extensions that have been packaged in *.vsix* files may be available in locations other than Visual Studio Marketplace.
-The **Tools** > **Extensions and Updates** dialog box can't detect these files, but you can install a *.vsix* file by double-clicking the file, or selecting the file and pressing the **Enter** key.
+The **Tools** > **Extensions and Updates** dialog box can't detect these files, but you can install a *.vsix* file by double-clicking the file or selecting the file and pressing **Enter**.
 After that, just follow the instructions.
 When the extension is installed, you can use the **Extensions and Updates** dialog box to enable it, disable it, or uninstall it.

 ## Extension types not supported by the Extensions and Updates dialog box